Sciaridae

 The Sciaridae are a family of flies, commonly known as dark-winged fungus gnats.
 Commonly found in moist environments, they are known to be a pest of mushroom farms and are commonly found in household plant pots.
 This is one of the least studied of the large Diptera families, probably due to the small size of these insects and the similarity among species.

 Currently, around 1700 species are described, but an estimated 20,000 species are awaiting discovery, mainly in the tropics.
 More than 600 species are known from Europe.

 Description

-Adult Sciaridae are small, dark flies 1-11 mm long and usually <5 mm long.
+Adult Sciaridae are small, dark flies 1–11 mm long and usually <5 mm long.
 They have a characteristic wing venation: there is no cross vein except for a short rs at the wing base, the anterior veins are a short R1 and a long R5, vein M has a simple fork with a long stem, and CuA1 has a fork with a short stem.

 Larval Sciaridae are slender and lack legs.
 They are white except for a black head, and their skin is slightly transparent so the contents of the gut are visible.
+The abdominal creeping welts lack sclerotised spicules; this differentiates Sciaridae from the related family Mycetophilidae, in which sclerotised spicules are present.